1820 S. Joliet Street

 Tuesday & Friday by appointment

-Students attend the Expulsion Program four days per week, 2 1/2 hours per day.
+Students attend the Expulsion Program five days per week, 2 1/2 hours per day.

 Follow-up meetings for students who have returned to school are conducted.
 These meetings involve the student, the Expulsion Program staff, and the student's dean, assistant principal and counselor.